Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues clearly point away from the correct answer and toward movies with different genres or plotlines.
-They provide strong misdirection.
+The fake clues describe heist or detective stories, clearly pointing away from all Star Wars films, especially the correct answer.
+They are believable and don't relate to the correct answer at all.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices